DyutideeptaB/Cognition_Bytes_by_Dyutideepta/index.md

 ---
 layout: home
-title: "My journey in a nutshell"
+title: ""
 ---

+# Hi, I'm Dyutideepta!
+Here is my journey in a nutshell.

 🌌 **Data Physicist** working at the intersection of AI, imaging, and innovation.
 🚀 From lunar rille detection and fluid mechanics to health-tech UX and encrypted QR systems.